CHILD TAX CREDIT PAYMENTS

 The American Rescue Plan’s expanded child tax credit will begin paying out on July 15 to eligible households.
 For information about these payments, see the FAQs below and visit the IRS website.
 We know you may have questions.
 We are here to help you find answers.

-What do I need to know about my Economic Impact Payment?
+What do I need to know about the advance child tax credit payment?

 - The IRS will distribute payments using the information that the IRS has on file for each eligible individual or family.

 - For most of the recipients, payments will be deposited directly into the same bank account that they have most recently used to receive a stimulus payment, tax refund or monthly Social Security payment.
 Others will receive paper checks or prepaid debit cards in the mail, at the address that the IRS has on file for that individual.

 - Direct deposits are posted for open accounts on the effective date set by the Treasury.